ros/rosdistro/README.md

-This repo maintains the lists of repositories defining ROS distributions.

-It is the implementation of [REP 143](http://ros.org/reps/rep-0143.html).

-It also the home of the rosdep rules.
+The rosdistro repository stores two independent datasets used in ROS:

+1. The lists of repositories that curate ROS packages for each ROS distributions, implementing the data structure defined in [REP 143](http://ros.org/reps/rep-0143.html).
+   Any ROS package release will generate pull requests to the distribution files in this repository.

+2. The rosdep rules database, which map the package names used in package.xml files to system package names.

 Guide to Contributing
 ---------------------